Maria Rye: Emigration

 At Niagara, Canada, Rye also acquired a building which she called 'Our Western Home.'
 It was opened on 1 December 1869.
 To this house Miss Rye drafted the children from Peckham, and after further training they were distributed in Canada as domestic servants among respectable families.
 The first party left England in October 1869.
 She received a civil list pension of £10 in 1871.

 Poor law children were subsequently received at Peckham from St. George's, Hanover Square, Wolverhampton, Bristol, Reading, and other towns.
-By 1891 Rye had found homes in Canada for some five hundred children.
+By 1891, Rye had found homes in Canada for some five hundred children.
 She accompanied each batch of emigrants, and visited the children already settled there.
 The work was continued with great success for over a quarter of a century, and did much to diminish the vicious habits and the stigma of pauperism.
-Lord Shaftesbury remained a consistent supporter, and in 1884 Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, then governor-general of Canada, warmly commended the results of her pioneer system, which Thomas John Barnardo and others subsequently adopted and extended.
+Lord Shaftesbury remained a consistent supporter, and in 1884 Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, then governor general of Canada, warmly commended the results of her pioneer system, which Thomas John Barnardo and others subsequently adopted and extended.

 Later life

 In 1895, owing to the continuous strain, Rye transferred the two institutions in Peckham and Niagara with their funds to the Church of England Waifs and Strays Society (now The Children's Society).
 In her farewell report of 1895 she stated that 4000 English and Scottish children then in Canada had been sent out from her home in England.

 She retired with her sister Elizabeth to 'Baconsthorpe,' Hemel Hempstead, where she spent the remainder of her life.
-There she died, after four years' suffering, of intestinal cancer on 12 November 1903, and was buried in the churchyard.
+There she died of intestinal cancer on 12 November 1903 after four years of suffering, and was buried in the churchyard.